Annie Wang (entrepreneur)

-Annie Wang (born January 9, 1989) is co-founder, Chief Product Officer, and creative director of Her Campus, an online magazine geared towards college women.
+Annie Wang (born January 9, 1989) is an American businesswoman.
+She is a co-founder of Her Campus Media, a digital media company aimed at college students and young women, and is its chief product officer.

-Her Campus
+Career

-Wang, along with Stephanie Kaplan Lewis and Windsor Hanger Western, is the co-founder of Her Campus, an online magazine for college women.
+Wang was an undergraduate at Harvard University when she and two fellow students, Stephanie Kaplan Lewis and Windsor Hanger Western, drew up a business plan for an online magazine aimed at college women.
 The three women proposed a business plan in March 2009 and won the Harvard Student Agencies Investment Award in the i3 Innovation Challenge.
 Her Campus was launched in September 2009.